(updated February 2014)

 Even though I published before Tuesday this week, this post was shared, as usual, over at Essentially Jess’s IBOT.

-February 9: Updated to add: Since writing this post I have become so gung ho about Microfibre that I’ve actually become a Norwex “Independent Sales Consultant”.
-Consequently, the link Norwex cloths in this post, now goes to my own online store.
-Woohoo!
-(It used to go to my friend’s store.
+February 9, ’14: Updated to add: Since writing this post I have become so gung ho about high quality microfibre that I’ve actually become a Norwex “Independent Sales Consultant”.
+Consequently, the links to Norwex cloths in this post, now goes to my own online store.
+Woohoo! (they used to go to my friend’s store.
 Sorry Lis!)